Glenn-Jaya/hardwork/Report.md

 The 3rd argument is a pointer named work to a function that takes in an idManager and an int pointer (the amount of work which we defined as a constant) and returns void.
 That means we can pass in any function that takes in the same stuff and returns void!
 You can see this in testManager.c where i created my own simple work function.
 This makes the manager agnostic/independent of specific implementation.
 I could use this for another project that requires each element to have work done on.

 The 4th argument shows how we are actually combining the IFDEF technique with the function pointer technique.
 At compile time dataType is replaced by whatever you specificy in manager's own .h file, therefore whatever type the array actually stores!
 I think this is a pretty neat and elegant solution.

+---

+## Experiments

+Note that lscpu says we can run 12 threads on our cpus in total.
+Keep in mind that 1 process can be thought of as just 1 thread of execution.
+Therefore for my table i'm going to do 11, 12, 13 as well to see if anything happens at this breakpoint.

+: